a1exxd0/HaDoLibrary/README.md

-# A library for implementing Convolutional Neural Networks
+# A library for implementing Neural Networks in C++
-Lightweight, templated, and optimised library for custom CNN for image classification.
+Lightweight, templated, and optimised library for a variety of neural networks.

+Supports models for:
+ - Deep Neural Networks

+Will support soon:
+ - Convolutional Neural Networks
+ - LSTM Networks

 # Usage
 You'll need the Eigen library inside of your project, as well as everything in the include/ subdirectory.
 See the Makefile for a general idea of how to compile it all.